twbs/bootstrap/site/content/docs/5.3/components/progress.md

 </div>
 {{< /example >}}

 Note that by default, the content inside the `.progress-bar` is controlled with `overflow: hidden`, so it doesn't bleed out of the bar.
 If your progress bar is shorter than its label, the content will be capped and may become unreadable.
 To change this behavior, you can use `.overflow-visible` from the [overflow utilities]({{< docsref "/utilities/overflow" >}}), but make sure to also define an explicit [text color]({{< docsref "/utilities/colors#colors" >}}) so the text remains readable.
+Be aware though that currently this approach does not take into account [color modes]({{< docsref "/customize/color-modes" >}}).

 {{< example >}}
 <div class="progress" role="progressbar" aria-label="Example with label" aria-valuenow="10" aria-valuemin="0" aria-valuemax="100">